transcedentalia/problem-of-the-day/README.md

 PotD21062014_2 - rotate a n*n matrix 90 clock wise.
-PotD23062014_1 - if an element of a matrix is 0, zeroize its line and column PotD23062014_2 - check if one string is a rotation of another PotD24062014_1 - add/delete node from list, reverse a list
+PotD23062014_1 - if an element of a matrix is 0, zeroize its line and column PotD23062014_2 - check if one string is a rotation of another PotD24062014_1 - add node front/reaer
+               - delete V1/V2 node from list, reverse a list PotD25062014_1 - get/delete middle node, delete kth node from rear